ohbm/osr2021/formats.md

  <div id='educational'></div>
 <p align="justify">
-Educational talks will be pre-recorded and broadcast according to our schedule.
-Speakers will be available for Q&A immediately following the broadcast of their talks in at least two timezone hubs.
+Educational sessions will be pre-recorded and broadcast according to our schedule.
+Speakers will be available for Q&A immediately following the broadcast of their sessions in at least two timezone hubs.
 You can also leave questions on pre-specified Mattermost channels and speakers will be encouraged to get back to you.
 </p>
 <div id='panel'></div>
 <p align="justify">Panel discussions will be live and feature a host that will moderate a predetermined topic of discussion among a panel of invited speakers.
 Questions from the audience are encouraged (via chat feature) and will be transmitted to the panel by the host throughout the session.</p>